Skip to main content

 Users with View permissions cannot update shared application name

-Add/update instance name
+Add/update environment name

 Final Step Click Onboard